 After clearing all the functional tests, we can dive deep into the non-functional side of things.
-The non-functional testing is a pretty deep rabbit-hole that can go as deep as the team is willing to.
-The type of non-functional tests applied to a product is completely up to the team, their priorities, and budget.
+The non-functional testing is a pretty deep rabbit hole that can go as deep as the team is willing to.
+The type of non-functional tests applied to a product is completely up to the team, their priorities, and the budget.
 My favorites are Compatibility and Stress testing.
 Let’s take a look at each of them.

 When doing compatibility testing, all we are doing is checking how our system behaves with other systems.
-Things like the OS version of our app, version of our browser, the browser itself, or even the device we’re using at the time can affect our application.
+Things like the OS version of our app, the version of our browser, the browser itself, or even the device we’re using at the time can affect our application.

-Testing a mobile application in an iPhone is definitely not the same as doing it in a Samsung.
+Testing a mobile application on an iPhone is definitely not the same as doing it in a Samsung.
 But at the same time, testing it in a Samsung is not the same as testing it in a Google Pixel.
 So these are all things that need to go into consideration when designing your test plan.
-Usually the best bet is to go for what your user base uses the most to ensure that your product works as expected for the majority of your clients.
+Usually, the best bet is to go for what your user base uses the most to ensure that your product works as expected for the majority of your clients.

 Ideally, a system should never stop and if an error does happen, the app needs to handle it gracefully and give the user an option to keep using it.
 This type of testing is usually confused with Load Testing.
-The key difference is that with Load Testing, the goal is to test how the application handles the normal expected workload in an environment that simulates the real world usage it will get.
+The key difference is that with Load Testing, the goal is to test how the application handles the normal expected workload in an environment that simulates the real-world usage it will get.
 While with Stress Testing, the tester goes beyond this point to test the absolute limit under sub-optimal conditions.

-In future articles we’ll go over how to mix and match these types of testing to build a good Test Plan.
+In future articles, we’ll go over how to mix and match these types of testing to build a good Test Plan.